Israel Driving Guide

 - High-Visibility Jacket

 Always remember to carry these things with you at all times whenever you drive across the border of Israel.
 Generally, the items mentioned above are kept for identification purposes, but they are also relatively important, especially if you encounter any travel-related delays.
 An example is If your car breaks down in the middle of the road, having a reflective triangle or high-visibility jacket is a must.
+If you're driving your own car, you need to bring your car registration documents and certificate of motor insurance to legally drive in Israel.

 If you are driving with a European driver’s license in Israel, you are also required to carry with you an IDP.
 Also, it is important always to carry your travel documents.
 As a tourist, your International Driving Permit will serve as your primary permit whenever you encounter checkpoints or stops.